 Yes, you need to cover your marine grill between uses — and you should want to, anyway.
 A marine grill boat cover is the fastest and simplest protection you can wedge between that beautiful grill finish and the saline elements out to wreak utter havoc upon it.

 While that’s true of most grills, boat grills are specifically engineered to withstand salty, humid environments where the sun meets the wind and water.
 In fact, that’s a prime example of what makes the investment worth it.
-Think of it this way: in nearly all cases, a rock-solid of durable sneakers offers far better performance and practicality than hiking boots.
+Think of it this way: in nearly all cases, a rock-solid pair of durable sneakers offers far better performance and practicality than hiking boots.
 But when you’re an hour into climbing a slope for that excellent view, you’ll wish you had the boots instead.

 No. Not only do rough boating conditions and harsh elements jeopardize the condition of your portable grill, the simple act of bringing one onto a water vessel often immediately invalidates the warranty.
 Suitable mounts are incredibly rare, if they even exist, and you’re likely to rattle the mechanisms apart with the sheer strength of the boat thudding against waves.
 Portable grills simply aren’t built for maritime environments — save the tailgating grill for the tailgate, and invest in a proper boat grill.